HelllGuest/Revanced_gui/Readme.md

 - **Recent Files**: Quick access to recently used files
 - **Error Handling**: Comprehensive validation and error reporting with auto-retry
 - **APK Analysis**: Built-in APK and patches file analysis tools
+- **Patch Selection**: Choose specific patches to apply instead of using all patches
 - **Keyboard Shortcuts**: Full keyboard navigation support

 ## Prerequisites